senshir/ip/docs/README.md

 ## Conclusion

 Slipstream is designed to make task management simple and efficient.
 Use the commands above to manage your tasks effectively.
-If you encounter any issues, please refer to the error messages for guidance.
+If you encounter any issues, please refer to the error messages for guidance, or report issues to the Issues tab in the repository!

 Thank you for using Slipstream! 🚀